Purpose of the Fund

 The purpose of the Teacher Development Fund is to support delivery of effective arts-based teaching and learning opportunities in the primary classroom, and to embed learning through the arts in the curriculum.
 It aims to do this through supporting teachers and school leaders to develop the necessary skills, knowledge, confidence and experience.

-Each year we expect to make around five grants of up to £150,000 to partnerships of arts/cultural organisations and up to ten schools, who will work together for two academic years.
+The Fund has one deadline per year.
+Each year we expect to make around six grants of up to £150,000 to partnerships of arts/cultural organisations and five to ten schools, who will work together for two academic years.

 - Primary schools

-- Supporting children and young people experiencing disadvantage
+- Supporting children and young people experiencing systemic inequity and disadvantage

 - Approaches which involve learning through the arts